Somatic and Emotion-Focused Therapy

-In-Person and Online Sessions for Individuals and Couples
+In-Person and Online Sessions for Individuals

-Common issues we might work with include:
+Common issues I work with include:

 • Grief and loss